BrighterCommand/Docs/contents/BrighterOutboxSupport.md

 }
 ```

-## Implicit or Explicit clearing of messages from the outbox
+## Implicit or Explicit Clearing of Messages from the Outbox

 There are two approaches to dispatching messages from Brighter's **Outbox**
   * Implicitly: This relies on a **Sweeper** to dispatch messages out of process